skibblenybbles/django-daydreamer/README.md

     # ...
 ```

-Even though the `CachePage` behavior appears first in the base class list,
+Even though `CachePage` appears first in the base class list, the framework
-the framework will order the effects of the behaviors correctly so that
+will order the effects of the behaviors correctly so that the response will not
-the page will not be cached when `LoginRequired` returns a redirect or error.
+be cached when `LoginRequired` returns a redirect or error (note that
+`CachePage` will actually only cache 200 OK responses, but the framework will
+actually skip calling `CachePage`'s behavior when `LoginRequired` handles
+the request).

-Note that, while this inheritance structure can help you avoid some simple
+While this inheritance structure can help you avoid some simple mistakes, when
-mistakes, it's still possible to create a class with an indeterminate method
+inheriting from multiple base classes, it's still possible to create an
-resolution order.
-To avoid that problem, you should inherit from "dispatch"
+indeterminate method resolution order.
+To avoid that problem, you should
-behaviors first, then "deny" behaviors, then "allow" behaviors and finally
+inherit from *dispatch* behaviors first, then *deny* behaviors, then *allow*
-from the view base class you want to use, such as
+behaviors and finally from a basic view class like
 `daydreamer.views.generic.TemplateView`.

-##### Why "Behaviors?"
+##### Why Are They Called "Behaviors?"

 The view classes in `daydreamer.views.behaviors` are meant to be inherited
-as base classes, not to "wrap" a function or class with functionality, so
+as base classes, not to wrap a function or class with functionality, so
-calling them "decorators" is not correct.
+calling them "decorators" is not really correct.
 Also, they inherit from view
 classes in `daydreamer.views.core`, so they aren't "mixins" in the sense
 of being independent classes that only inherit from `object`.
 They are meant
 to modify the behavior of a view by hooking into the cooperative `super()`